100 g glutinous rice flour

 food coloring or flavor drops like green tea, pandan, rose, ube

-These mooncakes became highly popular especially as a healthier alternative to the sweeter traditional baked mooncakes that are made from salted duck egg yolks and lotus seed paste.
-Experimenting with fruit for filling, the bakers in Hong Kong also created these icy mooncakes that could hold less oil and fat and still deliver an exceptional taste for the Chinese palate.
+The snowskin mooncake became highly popular as a healthier alternative to the sweeter traditional baked mooncakes that are made from salted duck egg yolks and lotus seed paste.
+Experimenting with fruit for filling, the bakers in Hong Kong also created these icy snowskin mooncakes that could hold less oil and fat and still deliver an exceptional taste for the Chinese palate.

-The core ingredient in the snowskin mooncake is cooked glutinous rice flour which is known well for its health benefits owing to its high zinc, fiber and vitamin content.
+The core ingredient in the snowskin mooncake recipe is cooked glutinous rice flour - well known for its health benefits owing to its high zinc, fiber and vitamin content.
 It also plays an important role in promoting the health of the liver, heart and bones.

 What also makes the snowskin mooncake popular is its no-bake recipe.
-This means that more home cooks can enjoy this cold treat without having the need to use the oven which is required for the traditional versions.
+This means that more home cooks can enjoy the snowskin mooncake without having to use the oven which is required for traditional versions of the recipe.
 It is also relatively simple to make at home, with less mess and fuss.

 Since the mooncakes are not baked, minimal heat is used in the cooking process as well as in the ingredients used.
 As such, the mooncakes can be easily contaminated with bacteria and germs.
 Moreover, the snowskin mooncakes use less oil, sugar and salt - these are the natural preservatives in foods that play a role in lengthening the shelf life of edible products which snowskin mooncakes lack in.
 Therefore, you will need to ensure that the mooncakes are stored appropriately so that you can enjoy them over a longer period of time.

-You must not leave snowskin mooncakes in room temperature for more than two hours.
+It is advised to not leave snowskin mooncakes in room temperature for more than two hours.
 They should be kept in the freezer for 10 to 20 days and thawed in the refrigerator before eating.
 Once thawed, they should be consumed within two hours.
-We would advise against refreezing them thereafter.
+We would advise against refreezing the mooncakes thereafter.

 While the snowskin mooncake uses less oil, sugar and fat, we would still advise those with diabetes to limit their consumption to every 100g of a mooncake, or one-eighth of a piece.
-You may cut the mooncake into bite-sized portions for more to share instead of devouring an entire mooncake.
+You may cut the mooncake into bite-sized portions for more to share instead of having an entire mooncake at one go.

 If you want to reduce the sugar content of the snowskin mooncake, you can use fruits or dried fruits as filling.
 You may add nuts or seeds to boost fiber and nutrient values.